lydiacunningham/myblog/src/markdown/2019/freehosting.md

 ## Heroku
 ![](https://cdn-images-1.medium.com/max/800/1*wBWMeBZBLbITHT0EcsZfyA.png)

-Heroku is an SASS offering for hosting apps.
+Heroku is an PAAS offering for hosting apps.
 You can deploy a [node app on heroku](https://devcenter.heroku.com/articles/deploying-nodejs).
 Setting a up an Express.js app to serve a directory see the [first section here](https://austincunningham.ddns.net/2018/hostingopenshift) for how to steps.

 Haven't used since college but the free tier works well.
 I do remember that the config could be a pain point at times.